jlkump/rpg-helper/github/Architecture.md

 ## Database and Data Model
 At the core of the architectural design is the Database design and the Data Model.

 To make things abstract and easy to manage on the Database side, all the data we care about is stored as the all-encapsulating type of `Entity`.
 An `Entity` is accessed in the `Database` by an `EntityID`, which facilitates all CRUD operations.
+All entities share the same ID space (currently using the UUID system).
 ```
 ┌────────┐             ┌──────┐
 │Database◄──EntityID───┼Entity│